liferay/sko-2025/exercises/SKO 2025 - Technical Clinic Exercises.md

 1. Open the `client-extension-definition-block.txt` file in the `code-samples/` folder, copy the code snippet, and paste it in the `client-extension.yaml` file under the `assemble` block.

-   This adds the batch client extension definition for Clarity's Distributor Management app, including its name, the OAuth 2.0 server reference, and type.
+   This adds the batch client extension definition for Clarity's distributor management app, including its name, the OAuth 2.0 server reference, and type.

 1. Open the `client-extension-server-block.txt` file in the `code-samples/` folder, copy the code snippet, and paste it in the `client-extension.yaml` file under the client extension definition block.